kenjennings/Atari-Pet-Frogger/README_Porting.md

 The next consideration for the Atari as the port target is understanding how the language you choose to work in affects the scope of what you can port to the Atari.
 6502 Assembly language provides total control of the machine language program and offers complete use of all the Atari's features.
 If it can be done on the Atari, it will be done in Assembly.

-Atari BASIC -- It is easy to understand, and allows for fast code changes, and testing, since it is an interpreted language.
+Atari BASIC -- It is easy to understand, and allows for fast testing of code changes, since it is an interpreted language.
 I use BASIC to prototype a program, so I can get logic in order and some semblance of the graphics working before starting in Assembly language.
 If the game for the another computer is written in BASIC, then converting to Atari BASIC is the best practical first step.
 However, operating in Atari BASIC limits the hardware features possible.
 Some Atari graphics features require use of machine language.
 If you are determined to work with BASIC, then I recommend using something other than Atari BASIC.
 My favorite is OSS BASIC XL (or XE) which is compatible with Atari BASIC, but considerably faster, and has built-in support for Player/Missile graphics that Atari BASIC does not have.
-However, no matter what you do, BASIC is far, far slower than Assembly language.
+However, no matter what you do, and kind of interpreted BASIC is far, far slower than Assembly language.
+That's reason enough to avoid Atari BASIC.

 There are versions of BASIC, and other languages that can be compiled into machine language.
 Often the results are as good as having worked directly in Assembly, though sometimes there can still be compromises or language-specific gymnastics when working directly with Atari hardware features.
 I do not have a lot of experience with these languages.
 BASIC and Assembly cover all the bases for me.